EPIC448/shopping_list/README.md

 ![](https://media.giphy.com/media/l0G16KpPfcmdN1G1O/giphy-downsized.gif)

->A reactNative application for food shopping with an delete and add feature to the list.
+>A reactNative application for food shopping with a delete feature and adding item feature to the list.
 ---
  Using this application assumes that you have your coding environment set up for it to run.
 If not sure, check out the Setting up enviorment link below under references .